-Monroe's Water Treatment Department welcomes you to our Water Quality Report for 2015.
-This report contains key information on the quality of distributed water in 2015.
+Monroe's Water Treatment Department welcomes you to our Water Quality Report for 2018.
+This report contains key information on the quality of distributed water in 2018.
 The water produced from the microfiltration plant meets or exceeds all EPA and EPD regulations.

 The raw water sources for Monroe's water system are John T. Briscoe Reservoir, Alcovy River and for emergency use Jack's Creek.
-Multiple sources allow operators to choose their best option for treatment.
+Multiple sources allow operators to choose their best option contamination and now susceptible your water is to any possible contamination.
+For information about this assessment, requests may be made to the City of Monroe Atm: Rodney Middlebrooks, POB 725 Monroe, Georgia 30655.
+Or you may choose to attend city council meetings held the second

-A Source Water Assessment Plan (SWAP) identifies the watershed that contributes to the drinking water, potential sources of contamination and how susceptible your water is to any possible contamination.
+A Source Water Assessment Plan (SWAP) identifies the watershed that contributes to the drinking water, potential sources of contamination and how susceptible your water is to any possible contamination